 Finally, it's time to make the end of the discussion. images whether it is raster or vector, both have their unique qualities and purposes. but it is important to know when you should choose raster and vice versa. raster images are best for photos and vectors are best for logos, illustrations, engravings, etchings, artworks, etc.

+But at a large amount, raster and vector services are now commonly used to restore images, logos, and banners that are being faded by used after years and years.
 The vector program is so effective in this issue and can turn old and lifeless images into glowing ones.
 I used to clarify both of them in this article and now, it’s your time to use them to your advantage.